-When we next review and adopt DFCs, Environmental Stewardship and SAWDF will be requesting that the DFCs be revised in such a way to be based on the following three criteria:
+That during this 4th review and adopt DFCs, requests that the DFCs be revised in such a way to be based on the following three criteria:

 - 1. Sustainable management of the aquifers (as described above, not just sustainable pumping), - 2.
-Maintain the resilience of the Colorado River to drought conditions by maintaining its gaining relationship with the aquifers, and - 3.
+Maintain the resilience of the Colorado River to drought conditions by maintaining its gaining relationship with the aquifers in a way that provides a sound ecological environment, and - 3.
 Protection of exempt landowner domestic and livestock wells.